 Skip to content

-Custom Software · for Professional Services
+Custom software development · Professional Services

 Professional-services firms — accounting, tax, law, audit, management consulting — share an unusual operational pattern: their product is hours of expert time, their cost base is people, and their margin lives or dies on utilisation, write-offs, and pricing discipline.
 Most mid-size firms in DACH and the wider EU still run on a mix of a 15-year-old practice-management system, a fleet of Excel spreadsheets, and the personal organising systems of senior partners.
 The buying pattern is conservative — partners are also owners, and they spend their own money — but increasingly forced by talent attrition: younger associates and managers will not stay at firms where the tooling is 20 years behind their consumer experience.